trevorpogue/topspace/README.md

 (defun topspace-set-height (&optional total-lines) "Set and redraw the top space overlay to have a target height of TOTAL-LINES.
 This sets the top space height for the current buffer in the selected window.
-Int or float values are accepted for TOTAL-LINES, and the value is considered to be in units of `default-line-height'.
+Integer or float values are accepted for TOTAL-LINES, and the value is considered to be in units of `default-line-height'.

 If argument TOTAL-LINES is not provided, the top space height will be set to